structuredpath/InterposeKit/README.md

 ## Improvement Ideas

+- Support for hooking KVO-enabled objects
 - Signature type checking at hook construction
-- Add support for reverting multiple hooks on a class in arbitrary order
+- Support for reverting multiple hooks on a class in an arbitrary order

 ## References